-We can see the data for 11 August 2018 (blue shaded boxes) covers certain parts of Tanzania, which means areas within Tanzania are a suitable location to choose for data analysis for that day.
-For example, for that day (11 August 2018) we would not be able to do any Landsat 8 analysis over the city of Dodoma in Tanzania, as it does not have any data available for that time.
+We can see the data for 2018 (blue shaded boxes) covers all of Tanzania, which means areas within Tanzania are a suitable location to choose for data analysis.
+For example, we would not be able to do any 2018 Landsat 8 analysis over the city of Nacala in Mozambique, as it does not have any data available for that time.